AlanLuu/lox-go/README.md

     - Besides the methods shared with lists, buffers also have the following methods associated with them:
         - `buffer.memfrob([num])`, which applies the XOR operation to each buffer element with the number 42, changing the original buffer as a result.
 If an integer `num` is specified, only `num` buffer elements starting with the first element are changed
         - `buffer.memfrobCopy([num])`, which returns a new buffer with the original buffer elements XORed with 42.
 If an integer `num` is specified, only `num` buffer elements starting with the first element are changed
+        - `buffer.memfrobRange(start, [stop])`, which applies the XOR operation to each buffer element with the number 42 starting from index `start` and stopping at index `stop` exclusive, which are both integers, and changing the original buffer as a result.
+If `stop` is omitted, the length of the buffer is used as the stop value
         - `buffer.toList()`, which returns a new list with the elements from the buffer
         - `buffer.toString()`, which attempts to convert the elements from the buffer into a string.
 If a portion of the buffer cannot be converted into a string, a runtime error is thrown, with the error message specifying the portion of the buffer that cannot be converted into a string
 - Dictionaries are supported in this implementation of Lox